kentar0x/game-off-2012/README.md

 ![](https://raw.github.com/Octocarina/game-off-2012/master/img/README/screenshot1.png) ![](https://raw.github.com/Octocarina/game-off-2012/master/img/README/screenshot2.png)

+## Controls

+You can use the arrow keys, WASD, or HJKL.
+To use the fork, you can use Z, X, F, Ctrl, or Space.
+To skip animations or restart a level, you can use R or Esc.

 ## FAQ: What does the fork do??

 If you are having a hard time understanding what the fork does, don't worry, you're not alone!
 Not being able to understand what the fork does was such a frequent occurence with beta testers that a majority of the development time had to be dedicated to making the mechanic easier to understand.